uw-it-aca/spotseeker_server/README.md

 ## Contributing

-Please read [CONTRIBUTING.md] (To be completed.) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.
+(This has yet to be writtien.)

 ## Versioning